Cedar Chest Plans

 Ends (Refers to the shortest vertical part of the cedar chest) - Cut enough 18" planks to build both ends (10).
 Cut the top and bottom mitered trim pieces.
 Lay 5 of the 18" planks side by side on a flat surface.
 Use a framing square to ensure that they are square.

-When assembled, the short-points of the mitered trim cuts should measure 3/4" from the edges of the 18" planks, and be flush on the top and bottom.
+When assembled, the short points of the mitered trim cuts should measure 3/4" from the edges of the 18" planks and be flush on the top and bottom.
 Use 1 1/4" galvanized nails or screws to attach the mitered trim pieces to the 18" planks.
-The diagrams below show the unattached and attached views so that you can see how the sides and ends fit together.
+The diagrams below show the unattached and attached views to show how the sides and ends fit together.

 Cedar Chest Detail